 What are the best neighborhoods in Barcelona for young professionals?

 L'Eixample, El Born, and Poblenou are the strongest fits for young professionals.
-L'Eixample offers central living and proximity to Passeig de Gràcia, where many businesses and co-working spaces are based.
-Poblenou's converted warehouse apartments and proximity to the 22@ tech and creative scene make it a practical and stylish area.
+L'Eixample offers central living close to Passeig de Gràcia, where many businesses and co-working spaces are based.
+Poblenou's converted warehouse apartments and proximity to the 22@ tech and creative district make it a practical and stylish base.
 El Born suits those who want a social, culture-rich environment close to the city center.

 What is the best area to live near the University of Barcelona?

-Eixample, Gràcia, and Les Corts are conveniently located near the main campuses of the University of Barcelona.
-Les Corts sits closest to the UB and UPC Diagonal campus buildings, while Gràcia and Eixample has more amenities and social life for student living.
-For students at Pompeu Fabra University (UPF), El Born and El Raval put you within easy reach of the Ciutadella and Sea campuses.
+Les Corts is the closest neighborhood to the UB and UPC Diagonal campuses, ideal if your faculty is in engineering, architecture, or mathematics.
+Gràcia and Eixample offer more amenities and a more active social life while still keeping you within easy metro reach of campus.
+For students at Pompeu Fabra University (UPF), El Born and El Raval put you within walking distance of the Ciutadella and Sea campuses.

 This article is for informational purposes only.